 Meet the Trustees

-Angela Rippon - Television Broadcaster and Journalist
+Angela Rippon Broadcaster and Journalist

-Richard Bayly - Former Director (Government Office SW) and Member of the Plymouth Culture Board.
-Trustee for the South West Image Bank.
+Richard Bayly Former Director Government Office SW and Member of the Plymouth Culture Board.
+Trustee for the South West Image Bank

-Leo Devine – Head of BBC South West Region
+Leo Devine Head of BBC South West

-Leo's broadcasting career began in the Eighties when he worked as a journalist and presenter for the BBC in the East Midlands and London.
+Leo worked as a journalist and presenter for the BBC in the East Midlands and London.
 He was appointed Assistant Editor at BBC Radio Leicester in 1991 and became Managing Editor of BBC Radio Cornwall in 1995.
 After a spell as Acting Head of Regional & Local Programmes in the South West in 1997, he took up the post of Editor, BBC Cambridge.
 In 1998, he became Head of Regional & Local Programmes for BBC West based in Bristol, and then moved on to be Head of Programming for the South West between 1999 and 2003.
 Since then he ran BBC North West and BBC South East, enjoying a number of senior roles co-ordinating editorial links between network news and the BBC newsrooms in Scotland, Wales and Northern Ireland and the English Regions.
 In 2010, Leo was announed as the Head of Regional & Local Programmes for BBC South West.

-Jonathan Mills - Director for Formedia
+Jonathan Mills Director for Formedia

-Nicola Moyle - Head of Arts and Heritage (PCC)
+Nicola Moyle Head of Arts and Heritage at Plymouth City Council

-Jeremy Payne - Former Managing Director, HTV West and Wales
+Jeremy Payne Former Managing Director HTV West and Wales

 Jeremy has enjoyed a long career as a television journalist, presenter and producer in the UK, Australia and New Zealand leading to programme and broadcast management with ITV.
 He was the Founding Chair of South West Screen, the regional forerunner of Creative England.

-Previously Director of Information and Learning Services at the University of Plymouth, Bob's impressive career record includes leading the transformation of the Library, Media and IT services at the University.
+Former Director of Information and Learning Services at the University of Plymouth, Bob led on the transformation of the Library, Media and IT services at the University.
 He has also been active in the development of new approaches to the delivery of IT based information services.
 As a member of the Joint Information Systems Committee (JISC) Integrated Information Environment Committee he worked on strategies and programmes for resource discovery, digital repositories and electronic libraries and chaired the Steering Group for the JISC funded South West Regional Support Centre, supporting the development of e-learning in further education.
-Bob also enjoyed membership of the South West Regional Development Agency ICT Strategy Group and was also the Chief Executive for the South West Museums Libraries and Archives Council.
-In 2009, he took on the role of Business Consultant for SWFTA whereby he developed vital key partnerships and funding opportunities for the archive to ensure its continuation.
-In 2012, with the appointment of SWFTA's Archive Director, Bob stepped into the role of Trustee for the archive and in addition, took on the role of Trustee for the South West Image Bank.
+Bob was a member of the South West Regional Development Agency ICT Strategy Group and was also the Chief Executive for the South West Museums Libraries and Archives Council.
+In 2009, he became a Business Consultant for SWFTA and developed partnerships and funding opportunities for the archive to ensure its continuation.
+In 2012, Bob took on the role of Trustee.